How Accounting Firms Grow Revenue Beyond Tax Season

 HMRC's MTD expansion timeline gives practices a clear runway.
 The rollout for self-employed individuals and landlords with income over £50,000 began in April 2026, with lower thresholds following in subsequent years.
 Every affected business is a potential client for MTD support services.

 The practices capturing this opportunity are doing three things.
 First, they have created specific MTD content explaining the requirements in plain English, targeted at particular sectors and income brackets.
-Second, they are running targeted local ad campaigns around "MTD accounting help [location]" queries.
+Second, they are running targeted local ad campaigns around "MTD accounting help Leeds" queries.
 Third, they are reaching out proactively to existing clients who are not yet in scope but will be within the next 12-24 months, positioning the conversation as advance planning rather than emergency response.

 In practice, MTD-focused marketing campaigns for accounting firms consistently generate lower cost-per-enquiry than general accounting service campaigns, because the intent is so specific and the competition for these searches is lower than for generic accountant queries.